-Also, don't just assume your friend has time to listen to you vent, rather ask first.
-If there is a big problem you need to talk about, ask your friend if she has time to listen.
+Also, don't just assume your friend has the time to listen, rather ask first.
+If there is a big problem you need to talk about, ask your friend if she has the time.
 She will be a much better support for you if you are respectful of her time and appreciative of her listening ear.

 Try Other Coping Skills First

-If you constantly and immediately turn to someone else to vent to when you experience a problem, you may be relying too much on other people to help you solve your problems.
-Try utilizing other coping skills first before you turn to a friend to vent.
-This way you can clear your head, calm down, and think about what you specifically want to share.
+If you consistently and immediately turning to someone else to vent to when you experience a problem, you may be relying too much on other people to help you solve your problems.
+Try utilizing other coping skills first before you turn to a friend to vent, this way you can clear your head, calm down, and think about what you specifically want to share.
 One idea is to get some anger out by doing something active like going for a walk or run, dancing, or going to the gym.
-This can release endorphins that will help you feel less angry and help you be able to think more clearly before you just go and vent to someone.
+This can release endorphins that will help you feel less angry and it will help you think more clearly before you just go and vent to someone.

 Another idea is to do something that will distract you that you enjoy doing.
 Listen to some music, watch a funny television show, go shopping…anything to take your mind off the problem and give you time to calm down.
 In addition, try doing something relaxing, like taking a warm bath, meditating, or practicing mindfulness to give you some time to calm down before you vent to someone.
-All of these things will help you be in a better frame of mind and help you feel more in control before you turn to a friend or family member.
-You don't want your friend or family member to feel burned out by your venting.
+All of these things will help you put yourself in a better frame of mind and help you feel more in control before you turn to a friend or family member.
+You don't want them to feel burned out by your venting.

 If You Need To Vent, Talk To An Online Therapist